-13 The Delegated Regulation (EU)2016/778 sets out the following definition of a critical service: 'A service is considered critical where its disruption can present a serious impediment to, or prevents the performance of, one or more critical functions.
+The Delegated Regulation (EU)2016/778 sets out the following definition of a critical service: 'A service is considered critical where its disruption can present a serious impediment to, or prevents the performance of, one or more critical functions.
 A service is not considered critical where it can be provided by another provider within a reasonable timeframe to a comparable extent as regards its object, quality and cost'.

-- as the period of time following a disruption of the service within which the service must be credibly replaced (e.g. by moving it to an alternative provider or insourcing it) in order to ensure the continuity of the CFs throughout resolution. - 12.
-When assessing the comparability of a service, the resolution context should be taken into account: a substitute service provider or service may not be the optimal choice in a 'business-as-usual' (BAU) environment, but may be considered reasonable and as providing a comparable service in a resolution context. - 13.
+- environment, but may be considered reasonable and as providing a comparable service in a resolution context. - 13.
 If a service is not deemed critical on the grounds of its substitutability, depending on the degree of the material impact of its disruption on one or more CFs, it may require the ex- ante identification of a number of substitute providers of similar services. - 14.
 Similarly to critical services, the bank's determination of essential services depends on the assessment of the dependencies of CBLs (needed for the effective implementation of the resolution strategy and consequent restructuring) on services, on the basis of the materiality of impact of the interruption of the service and its substitutability. - 15.
-The determination of which CBLs are necessary for the effective implementation of the resolution strategy and any consequent restructuring depends mainly on the resolution strategy and on the bank's CBL characteristics and their operational connections (e.g. synergies and/or cross-selling opportunities across business lines). - In the case of a transfer strategy, CBLs where continuity must be preserved should be identified according to the selected transfer perimeter to be transferred in resolution (to third parties or a bridge institution).
-To this end, the separability analysis informs the choice of transfer perimeter14. - In an open bank bail-in strategy, the objective of restoring the bank's future viability implies the need to ensure the continuity of a broader set of CBLs than those already involved in the provision of CFs.
+The determination of which CBLs are necessary for the effective implementation of the resolution strategy and any consequent restructuring depends mainly on the resolution strategy and on the bank's CBL characteristics and their operational connections (e.g., synergies and/or cross-selling opportunities across business lines). - In the case of a transfer strategy, CBLs where continuity must be preserved should be identified according to the selected transfer perimeter to be transferred in resolution (to third parties or a bridge institution).
+To this end, the separability analysis informs the choice of transfer perimeter. - In an open bank bail-in strategy, the objective of restoring the bank's future viability implies the need to ensure the continuity of a broader set of CBLs than those already involved in the provision of CFs.
 In this context, continuity has to be ensured for the CBLs which, if disrupted, could affect the bank's franchise value and viability, lead to a significant loss of customers and reputational damage and/or financial losses for the bank.
 To this end, it may be appropriate for all CBLs to be continued during and after resolution to achieve the continuity objective and ensure long-term viability.
 Therefore where this strategy is involved, the starting point is that banks are expected to consider all CBLs. - 16.
 Banks are also expected to assess the dependency of the operational assets and staff/ roles in order to determine whether they should be considered relevant or not.
 As for critical and essential services, this assessment should be based on the same main drivers: (i) the materiality of the impact of the loss of access to assets and staff/roles, and (ii) their substitutability or replacement.